itsmealessandro/micro-SOA-Abruzzo-Tourism/README.md

 ## 🧭 Interaction Example

-1. The client submits preferences to `api-gateway-external` at `/api/itinerary`.
+1. The client submits preferences to at `/api/itinerary`.
 2. `Itinerary Aggregator` queries multiple providers via `api-gateway-internal`.
 3. `Availability Coordinator` checks if the itinerary is feasible.
 4. Both prosumers synchronize, and the final plan is returned to the client.